quyuyi/convoAI-travel-agent/README.md

    e.g. "Tell me about Michigan Stadium" -> show photo and introduction on screen
 4. Find a better initial interface instead of NCRB...
 ### TTS&STT:
 1. Test and make sure it works.
-Try to make it work without clicking the button. e.g. Say "Hi xxx", and it begins to record.

 ## Notes:
 1. Business Transition